 Create Urgency with Remarketing Sales Countdowns

 No customer wants to miss out on a great deal.
 It’s called FOMO or the fear of missing out, and customers will almost always avoid the uncomfortable feeling of not getting what they want.
+It's one of the many ways you can use psychology for your digital marketing campaigns.

 As marketers, you can add the element of time to create a sense of urgency with a countdown in your SEM ads.
 Ad customizers let you automate this.